Sherry Lansing: Philanthropy

 In 2005, she created the Sherry Lansing Foundation, which is dedicated to raising awareness and funds for cancer research, K-12 public education, and encore career opportunities.
 She is a recipient of UCLA Anderson School of Management's highest honor-the Exemplary Leadership in Management (ELM) Award.

 In 2007, she received the Jean Hersholt Humanitarian Award for her work in cancer research at the 79th Academy Awards.

 In 2011, Lansing pledged $5 million to University of Chicago Laboratory Schools to build a new arts wing, including a 250-seat performance venue.

 In March 2020, she hosted a fundraiser for Joe Biden at her home.
-In 2025, organized a fund-raiser for Susan Collins, the Republican Senator from Maine.
+In 2025, organized a fundraiser for the re-election campaign of Susan Collins, the Republican Senator from Maine.

 Personal life

 Lansing married fellow student Michael Brownstein in 1967 while attending Northwestern University.
 They divorced in 1970.
 She was married to director William Friedkin from 1991 until his death in 2023.

 Lansing and former MGM studio head James T. Aubrey were struck by a car while crossing Wilshire Boulevard in 1978.
-Both were badly hurt and Lansing had to use crutches for a year and a half.
+Both were badly hurt, and Lansing had to use crutches for a year and a half.